graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 ### Beta: Pod certificates for workload identity and security

 Previously, delivering certificates to pods required external controllers (cert-manager, SPIFFE/SPIRE), CRD orchestration, and Secret management, with rotation handled by sidecars or init containers.
-KEP-4317 enables native workload identity with automated certificate rotation, drastically simplifying service mesh and zero-trust architectures.
+Kubernetes v1.35 enables native workload identity with automated certificate rotation, drastically simplifying service mesh and zero-trust architectures.

 Now, the `kubelet` generates keys, requests certificates via PodCertificateRequest, and writes credential bundles directly to the Pod's filesystem.
 The `kube-apiserver` enforces node restriction at admission time, eliminating the single biggest footgun for third-party signers: accidentally violating node isolation boundaries.
 This enables pure mTLS flows with no bearer tokens in the issuance path.

 This work was done as part of [KEP #4317](https://kep.k8s.io/4317) led by SIG Auth.